|39.45565°N / 73.56704°E

 Next we checked out a place for an advanced basecamp and were successful at 4100m.
 A small place with a big rock and some signs of a former camp.
 Behind the camp follows a long moraine which is nasty to walk because of the steepness and the loose big rocks.

 Then we had some days in basecamp.
-The other party from austria arrived and made camp 20 minutes below us.
-They had the luxury of a cooking team a mess tent, a bath tent and a toilet tent.
-For one evening we were their guests bout we would not have changed with them.
+The other party from Austria arrived and made camp 20 minutes below of ours.
+They had the luxury of a cooking team, a mess tent, a bath tent and a toilet tent.
+For one evening we were their guests but we would not have changed with them.

 The weather forecast was bad for at least a week.
-But we packed big rucksacks.
-Repacked in ABC and crossed the glacier towards a steep 1500m face between Kurumdy East summit and Zarya Vostoka.
+But we packed big rucksacks and left camp.
+After repacking in ABC we crossed the glacier towards a steep 1500m face between Kurumdy East summit and Zarya Vostoka.

 On the third day Meli was not better with the bacterias and James was not excited about the weather forecast which was still announcing bad conditions for the next nine days.
 They decided to retreat.
-Kathi and i wanted to try to reach the crest of the ridge and than - if the weather permits - do a first ascent on Kurumdy East II or a new route on Zarya Vostoka.
-With the two the SAT-device was gone.
+Kathi and I wanted to try to reach the crest of the ridge and than - if the weather permits - do a first ascent on Kurumdy East II or a new route on Zarya Vostoka.
+With the two friends the SAT-device was gone.
 Now we only had a Radio for communication with the other group.
-The altimeter was broken.
-A russian military map and a compass would lead us from now on.
+My altimeter was broken.
+A russian military map and a compass would lead us from now on - old school.

 After another night on 4500m we started to climb the slope.
 Deep snow until the bergschrund.
 Than exhausting 10 meters vertical lose and rotten snow with a 30kg rucksack.
 Hard to find spots for ice screws.
 The conditions in the face were better.
 Climbing until dusk and then traversing to the rocks left of us.
 After an hour we had put together just enough snow for a platform to support the small tent.
 To not loose anything we secured everything with ice screws.